mzur/kirby-calendar-plugin/README.md

 #### has_end()

-Returns `true` if the event was given an ending date or time.
+Returns `true` if the event was given an ending date or time, `false` otherwise.

 ## Snippets